 It shouldn’t be surprising that perfectionism can lead to burnout, when you’re worried about making mistakes, beating yourself up with unchecked self-criticism, and having issues around starting and completing tasks.

-Therefore, if you’re struggling to manage life because you’re preoccupied with needing everything you do to meet your idea of perfection then maybe you’re perfectionism is causing you to burnout.
+Therefore, if you’re struggling to manage life because you’re preoccupied with needing everything you do to meet your idea of perfection, then maybe your perfectionism is causing you to burnout.

 Comparisons